 USCIS denies a sibling green card application by mailing out a denial notice.
 In this notice, USCIS gives the reason(s) for the case denial.
 If USCIS denies your sibling’s green card case, USCIS doesn’t refund the filing fee.

 Getting a “Case Was Denied” notice from USCIS can be deflating, but it doesn’t automatically mean your sibling can’t get a green card.
 If USCIS made a mistake, you may be eligible to file an appeal.
 To appeal successfully, you’ll probably want legal help.
-Our nonprofit can refer you to an attorneytion to see if you’re eligible for an appeal.

 Where in the Sibling Green Card Application Process Might I See “Case Denied” as My Status?